LeaveAirykson/Git-OneFlow/README.md

 ## Default configuration

-Per default WebFlow will add the following settings to your gitconfig:
+Per default WebFlow will add the following settings to your `~/.gitconfig`:

 ```bash
 [webflow "branch"]